With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreMetropolitan Family Services Evanston And Skokie Valley is a mental health clinic in Skokie, IL, located at 5210 Main Street, in the 60077 zip code.
-Metropolitan Family Services Evanston And Skokie Valley provides telemedicine/telehealth and outpatient treatment.
-Metropolitan Family Services Evanston And Skokie Valley offers dialectical behavior therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Metropolitan Family Services Evanston And Skokie Valley provides outpatient treatment and telemedicine/telehealth.
+Metropolitan Family Services Evanston And Skokie Valley offers dialectical behavior therapy, behavior modification and activity therapy to young adults, seniors 65 or older and children / adolescents.
 Metropolitan Family Services Evanston And Skokie Valley also supports clients referred from the court/judicial system.
-More services at Metropolitan Family Services Evanston And Skokie Valley include family psychoeducation, case management and education services.
+More services at Metropolitan Family Services Evanston And Skokie Valley include case management, family psychoeducation and education services.

 Learn MoreAlexian Bros Center For Mental Health is a mental health treatment center in Arlington Heights, IL, located at 3436 North Kennicott Avenue, Suite 114, 60004 zip code area.
 Alexian Bros Center For Mental Health provides outpatient treatment and partial hospitalization/day treatment.
-Alexian Bros Center For Mental Health offers cognitive behavioral therapy, individual psychotherapy and couples/family therapy to young adults, seniors 65 or older and adults.
-Alexian Bros Center For Mental Health also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
-Additional services at Alexian Bros Center For Mental Health consist of supported housing, intensive case management and family psychoeducation.
+Alexian Bros Center For Mental Health offers couples/family therapy, individual psychotherapy and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Alexian Bros Center For Mental Health also supports children/adolescents with serious emotional disturbance, transitional age young adults and people with serious mental illness.
+Additional services at Alexian Bros Center For Mental Health consist of vocational rehabilitation services, supported housing and psychosocial rehabilitation services.

 Learn MoreEvanston Hospital Department Of Psychiatry is a mental health clinic in Evanston, Illinois, located at 2650 Ridge Avenue, 60201.
-Evanston Hospital Department Of Psychiatry offers partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
-Evanston Hospital Department Of Psychiatry provides behavior modification, cognitive behavioral therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Evanston Hospital Department Of Psychiatry offers partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
+Evanston Hospital Department Of Psychiatry provides cognitive behavioral therapy, group therapy and electroconvulsive therapy to adults, young adults and seniors 65 or older.
 Evanston Hospital Department Of Psychiatry also supports people with serious mental illness.
-Some other services provided by Evanston Hospital Department Of Psychiatry include case management, education services and suicide prevention services.
+Some other services provided by Evanston Hospital Department Of Psychiatry include family psychoeducation, integrated primary care services and case management.

 Learn MoreCaptain James A Lovell Federal Evanston Cboc is a mental health facility in Evanston, IL, located at 1942 Dempster Street, in the 60202 zip code.
 Captain James A Lovell Federal Evanston Cboc provides outpatient treatment.
-Captain James A Lovell Federal Evanston Cboc provides psychotropic medication, individual psychotherapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Captain James A Lovell Federal Evanston Cboc also supports military families and veterans.
+Captain James A Lovell Federal Evanston Cboc provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Captain James A Lovell Federal Evanston Cboc also supports veterans and military families.

 Learn MoreChildrens Home/aid Society Rice Child/family Center is one of mental health facilities in Evanston, Illinois, located at 1101 Washington Street, 60202 zip code.
 Childrens Home/aid Society Rice Child/family Center provides residential treatment.
-Childrens Home/aid Society Rice Child/family Center provides individual psychotherapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents.
+Childrens Home/aid Society Rice Child/family Center provides dialectical behavior therapy, cognitive behavioral therapy and group therapy to children / adolescents.
 Childrens Home/aid Society Rice Child/family Center also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
-Additional services provided at Childrens Home/aid Society Rice Child/family Center include case management and family psychoeducation.
+Additional services provided at Childrens Home/aid Society Rice Child/family Center include family psychoeducation and case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.